Note: Beast closed in 2020, but may come back at some point. I’m leaving the review up for reference.

-The dining room is simple, a chalkboard painted wall across the back, and two large tables, flanked by the uncomfortable chairs that were banished from clarklewis when it was sold (though Naomi tells me they are being replaced soon).
+The dining room is simple, a chalkboard painted wall across the back and two large tables.
 Music is present, but not so loud it interferes with conversation, though when the room is full you may find yourself competing to be heard.
 Overall, lighting is adequate, and candles on the table help for reading the menu though you don’t really have to worry since it is just a simple list of what you are having.

 Seating is communal, so understand you will be sharing one of the two tables with groups of strangers.
 You will also be in the same space as the cooks.
 I enjoy sitting with my back to the wall so I can watch as they calmly go about their duties.
 The dual space also means you are exposed to the heat from the equipment – nice on cold days, but it can be a bit overwhelming in the summer, even with the screen door open.